ga4gh-beacon/B2RI_Documentation/docs/download-and-installation.md

 !!!
 Important
     We will be installing **MongoDB** with a _single node/server_ configuration.
 Note that MongoDB allows for other topologies such as as _replica sets_ that we won't be covering in this documentation.

-### Beacon v2 REST API

-We will be downloading the API from [this](https://github.com/EGA-archive/beacon2-ri-api/) repository.
-Please follow the instructions provided in the [README](https://github.com/EGA-archive/beacon2-ri-api/blob/master/README.md).

 ## References